rerobots/docs/prelim.md

 To connect to an instance, there are several options available now, and more are under development.
-The best choice depends on a variety of factors, including some that rerobots cannot control; e.g., your geographic location relative to workspace deployments, which whether you will operate the robots interactively (in real-time) or upload tests and run them in batch, the kind of communications middleware you use on the robots.
+The best choice depends on a variety of factors, including some that rerobots cannot control; e.g., your geographic location relative to workspace deployments, whether you will operate the robots interactively (in real-time) or upload tests and run them in batch, the kind of communications middleware you use on the robots.